DinoChiesa/EdgeTools/baasLoadExport/README.md

 * organization
 * application
-* Usergrid/BaaS endpoint (Defaults to https://api.usergrid.com)
+* Usergrid/BaaS endpoint (defaults to xxx, Previously defaulted to https://api.usergrid.com)
 * credentials - either user creds or client creds for the app

 Also, if running the deleteAllItems, you must specify the collection name from which to delete all items.